Home » News » What Should I Consider before Buying A Laptop?

 • RAM: RAM plays a crucial role in multitasking and overall system performance.
 For everyday use like browsing, document editing, and watching videos, 12GB of RAM should be enough.
 However, for more demanding tasks like gaming or working with large files (e.g., video editing), a laptop with 16GB or 32GB of RAM would be a better choice.
 Larger RAM allows for smoother multitasking and improved performance when running several applications simultaneously.

-2. Storage: SSD vs. HDD
+2. Storage: SATA SSD vs. NVMe SSD

 3. Display and Screen Size